1. Scope

 5.5.
 From the shopping basket (5.4), Purchasers can either select additional tickets and place these in their shopping basket – provided tickets are still available and provided the restriction on sales (4.5) is observed – or can continue the order process for the tickets already present in their shopping basket.
 Purchasers may continue the order process by clicking on the “Proceed to Checkout” button.
 The order confirmation summary shown at this point to Purchasers contains the following information: address stored, a list of all tickets in the shopping cart, applicable fees and the total order amount.
 Underneath, Purchasers must select their desired payment method to continue and complete the order process.
 The Purchaser can continue the ordering process by clicking on the “Confirm Purchase” button.
 The order process is completed when payment is made.

 5.7.
-The payment of Online Instant-Purchase Tickets acquired online may only be settled by credit card (VISA, Mastercard® and American Express), PayPal, Klarna Sofort or settlement with existing credits at the end of the order process.
-Purchasers must follow the instructions of the selected payment provider.
+At the end of the ordering process, payment for the admission tickets must be made in accordance with the provisions of clause 3, following the instructions of the payment provider chosen by the Purchaser.
 The Purchaser will receive corresponding prompts after clicking the “Buy Now” button, which completes the binding order (subject to binding costs).

 5.8 Purchasers are responsible for the correctness of the information they provide during the ordering process.
 This applies equally to the order as such (selection of performance, number of tickets, etc.) and personal information (address, email address, etc.).
 Any errors are the responsibility of the Purchaser.